bergesinstitute/graf-method/book-4-unit-7.md

     Habrán manejado

 Se traduce como *I will have driven, you will have driven,* etc.

-It translates as *I will have driven, you will have driven,* etc.
+💂 It translates as *I will have driven, you will have driven,* etc.

 > Existe un cuarto tiempo compuesto llamado *pretérito anterior* (hube manejado, hubiste manejado, hubo manejado, hubimos manejado, hubieron manejado).
 Este tiempo está en desuso.
 Cuando hablamos en pasado, usamos siempre el pretérito pluscuamperfecto que hemos estado estudiando.

-> In English: There is a fourth compound tense called *pretérito anterior* (*hube manejado, hubiste manejado, hubo manejado, hubimos manejado, hubieron manejado*).
+> 💂 There is a fourth compound tense called *pretérito anterior* (*hube manejado, hubiste manejado, hubo manejado, hubimos manejado, hubieron manejado*).
 This tense is in disuse.
 When we speak in the past, we always use the *pretérito pluscuamperfecto* that we have been studying.